 The ice cream had a very strong, molassesy banana taste that I fell in love with.
-I also mixed in chunks of banana and swirls of dulce de leche just to make things more addictive and punchy in flavor, and all I can say is wow, this is an incredibly delicious ice cream.
-I would double the batch… click to read more…
+I also mixed in chunks of banana and swirls of dulce de leche just to make things more addictive and punchy in flavor, and all I can say is wow, this is… click to read more…

 I’ve never actually had pomegranate ice cream or frozen yogurt before, but always had it in the back of my mind.
 As I’d read about it though, it seems to be quite popular with some upper-scale ice cream/frozen yogurt joints like Pinkberry and Red Mango.
 However, nearly everything I’ve read about pomegranate frozen treats (both commercial and home-made) all had the same review: too subtle and almost indistinguishable pomegranate flavor.
 This was a downer, but I was still determined to try my hand at it, so I thought I’d try to pump up the pomegranate flavor by focusing on supporting flavors to enhance it (sort of like balsamic and strawberry, chocolate and chili, etc) rather than just throwing more pomegranate at it.

 Much to my delight, my gambit worked out better than I had expected.
-I infused the pomegranate juice with both fresh mint and green cardamom–enough to add a flavor of intrigue,… click to read more…
+I infused the pomegranate juice with both fresh mint and green… click to read more…

 With ice cream being one of my go-to desserts, I’m coming to appreciate what my favorites truly are and they all seem to have one thing in common: they’re spice flavored.
 There’s something fun and eye-opening for me when it comes to enjoying spices in this form.
 Today’s star of the show: anise.